p-ranav/binary_log/README.md

 }
 ```

-The above loop runs in under a second (!!) and writes: (1) 1 GB log file, and (2) 81 byte index file.
-All of the static information is in the index file.
-The log file will only contain a 1-byte index (per call) that maps to the meta information in the index file.
+The above loop runs in under a second.
+All of the static information is in the index file (81 bytes).
+The log file (1 GB) will only contain a 1-byte index (per call) that maps to the meta information in the index file.

 ```console
 foo@bar:~/dev/binary_log$ hexdump -C log.out.index